ichidao/ichi-vaults-sdk/README.md

 | dex   | SupportedDex | - | true |

 <br/>
-This function returns information about reward rates and farming contract for all vaults on the dex.
-This functions is specific for the Velodrome vaults.
+This function returns an array of [RewardInfo](#rewardinfo) about reward rates and farming contracts for all vaults on the dex.
+This function is specific for Velodrome vaults.

 ```typescript
 import { getAllRewardInfo, SupportedChainId, SupportedDex } from '@ichidao/ichi-vaults-sdk';